I Quit Teaching. Now What?

 It wasn't like that for me.
 Teaching never felt like a perfect fit, but there were things about my job that I loved.
 Working one-on-one with my students, diving deep into effective strategies for kids with learning differences, or the feeling at the end of the day that I'd contributed something worthwhile to my classroom or my school community.

 After successfully navigating my own career transformation and helping other teachers do the same, I realized something critical: Most teachers have NO IDEA how valuable they are to so many other industries.
-So, I’ve created this FREE downloadable guide Your Strategic Career Transition Toolkit just for you.
-I hope you take a look and I hope it helps you start thinking about the opportunities you have ahead of you.

 Why I Quit Teaching